-The Amplifier Board (EPC9051)
+The Amplifier Board (EPC9052)

-Figure 1 shows the schematic of a single-ended, class-E amplifier with ideal operation waveforms where the amplifier is connected to a tuned load such as a highly resonant wireless power coil.
+Figure 1 shows the schematic of a single-ended, Class-E amplifier with ideal operation waveforms where the amplifier is connected to a tuned load such as a highly resonant wireless power coil.
 The amplifier has not been configured due to the specific design requirements such as load resistance and operating frequency.
-The design equations of the specific class-E amplifier support components are given in this guide and specific values suitable for a RF amplifier application can then be calculated.
+The design equations of the specific Class-E amplifier support components will be given in this guide and specific values suitable for a RF amplifier application can then be calculated.

-Figure 2 shows the differential mode class-E amplifier EPC9051 demo board power circuit schematic.
+Figure 2 shows the differential mode Class-E amplifier EPC9052 demo board power circuit schematic.
 In this mode the output is connected between Out 1 and Out 2.
-A block-wave external oscillator with 50% duty cycle and 0 V - 5 V signal amplitude is used as a signal for the board.
-Duty cycle modulation is recommended only for advanced users who are familiar with the class-E amplifier operation and require additional efficiency.
+A block-wave external oscillator with 50 % duty cycle and 0 V - 5 V signal amplitude is used as a signal for the board.
+Duty cycle modulation is recommended only for advanced users who are familiar with the Class-E amplifier operation and require additional efficiency.

-The EPC9051 is also provided with a 5 V regulator to supply power to the logic circuits on board.
-Adding a 0 Ω resistor in position R90 allows the EPC9051 to be powered using a single-supply voltage; however in this configuration the maximum operating voltage range is limited to between 7 V and 12 V.
+The EPC9052 is also provided with a 5V regulator to supply power to the logic circuits and gate driver on board such as the gate driver.
+Adding a 0Ω resistor in position R90 allows the EPC9052 to be powered using a single-supply voltage; however in this configuration the maximum operating voltage is limited to between 7V and 12V.